 Recommended Dosage For Overdosage Of Folic Acid Antagonists Or Impaired Methotrexate Elimination

-Start KHAPZORY in adult and pediatric patients as soon as possible after an overdosage of methotrexate or within 24 hours of methotrexate administration when methotrexate elimination is impaired.
+Start KHAPZORY as soon as possible after an overdosage of methotrexate or within 24 hours of methotrexate administration when methotrexate elimination is impaired.
 As the time interval between methotrexate administration and KHAPZORY increases, the effectiveness of KHAPZORY to diminish methotrexate toxicity may decrease.
 Administer KHAPZORY 7.5 mg (approximately 5 mg/m²) as an intravenous infusion every 6 hours until the serum methotrexate level is less than 5 x 10-8 M (0.05 micromolar).

 Monitor serum creatinine and methotrexate levels at least every 24 hours.
-Increase the dose of KHAPZORY to 50 mg/m² intravenously every 3 hours until the methotrexate level is less than 5 x 10-8 M for the following:
+Increase the dosage of KHAPZORY to 50 mg/m² intravenously every 3 hours and continue KHAPZORY at this dosage until the methotrexate level is less than 5 x 10-8 M for the following:

 - if the serum creatinine at 24-hours increases 50% or more compared to baseline